Macheeeeto/SOC-Automation-LAB/README.md

 # SOC-Automation-LAB

 # Objective
-The SOC Automation Lab project was a pivotal element in my cybersecurity education.
-My main aim was to leverage this platform to develop practical skills in the automation of security operations.
-The hands-on experience gained from orchestrating the interplay between different security tools not only enriched my technical knowledge but also enhanced my ability to employ automation to expedite threat detection and response.
-This initiative has been integral in reinforcing my understanding of the security operations framework and in developing my competencies as a security analyst.
+The SOC Automation Lab project played a crucial role in my cybersecurity education, providing a hands-on platform to develop practical skills in automating security operations.
+My primary objective was to integrate and orchestrate various security tools to streamline threat detection and response.
+This experience not only deepened my technical expertise but also strengthened my ability to leverage automation for more efficient security operations.
+Ultimately, this initiative reinforced my understanding of the security operations framework and enhanced my capabilities as a security analyst.

 # Skills Learned
 - Enhanced skills in detecting network abnormalities and executing prompt and effective response mechanisms to mitigate threats.